Orange-Cranberry Nut Tarts

 - 4 ounces white baking chocolate, melted

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg until blended.
-Beat in orange peel, orange juice and milk.
+Beat in orange zest, orange juice and milk.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.

 - Divide dough into three portions.
 On a lightly floured surface, shape each into a 10-in.-long roll.
 Wrap in plastic; refrigerate overnight or until firm.

 - For filling, in a small saucepan, combine cranberry sauce, sugar and orange juice.
 Bring to a boil, stirring constantly; cook and stir 2 minutes.
 Remove from heat; cool completely.
 Stir in walnuts.